Type::Params

 description Str

 This is the description of the coderef that will show up in stack traces.
-It defaults to "parameter validation for X" where X is the caller sub name.
+It defaults to "parameter validation for X" where X is the sub name.
 Usually the default will be fine.

 package Str